 The fuzzy wuzzy caterpillar climbed upon a leaf.

-Spun himself a chrysalis and then he fell asleep.
+Spun herself a chrysalis and then she fell asleep.

-And later when he woke up he was a butterfly.
+And later when she woke up, she was a butterfly.

 Here are two more stanzas, by Marcia Hornok, that also teach about insects in nature: